stevekm/LaTeX_docs/fabric_poster_guide.md

   - 'Centered' design
   - 'Change DPI' -> set your exact DPI used
   - Performance Knit fabric, 1 yard
-- Expect shipping time estimate of upwards of 10 - 15 days, so plan ahead!
+- Shipping time estimate are listed as 10 - 15 days, though mine have always come in ~4 business days.
+Plan ahead!